the-technat/WALL-E/docs/arch.md

 ```

 ## initramfs
 As the documentation for arch linux says the initramfs should automatically be generated when installing the base system with pacstrap.
-But the default HOOKS in the initramfs don't contain support for LVM and the encryption, so wee add them.
+But the default HOOKS in the initramfs don't contain support for LVM and the encryption, so we add them.

 I edit `/etc/mkinitcpio.conf` and change the HOOKS line to match that: